atillabirer/base-token-sale-example/README.md

 ## Instructions

-1. Simply replace "SEED PHRASE HERE" with your seed phrase (wallet must have Base ETH) in hardhat.config.ts and then run:
+1. Replace "SEED PHRASE HERE" with your seed phrase (wallet must have Base ETH) in **hardhat.config.ts**,
 2. Run these commands:
 ```shell
 yarn install